testit-tms/api-client-java/docs/ProjectTestPlanAttributesApi.md

 <a id="searchTestPlanAttributesInProject"></a>
 # **searchTestPlanAttributesInProject**
-> List&lt;CustomAttributeGetModel&gt; searchTestPlanAttributesInProject(projectId, skip, take, orderBy, searchField, searchValue, searchAttributesInProjectRequest)
+> List&lt;CustomAttributeGetModel&gt; searchTestPlanAttributesInProject(projectId, skip, take, orderBy, searchField, searchValue, projectAttributesFilterModel)

 Search for attributes used in the project test plans